StackStorm/st2docs/docs/source/reference/ha.rst

 st2actionrunner
 ~~~~~~~~~~~~~~~
 All ActionExecutions are handled for execution by st2actionrunner.
-It manages the full lifecycle of an execution from
+It manages the full life-cycle of an execution from
 scheduling to one of the terminal states.

 n st2actionrunner can run in active-active with only connections to MongoDB and RabbitMQ.
 Work gets naturally